elotroalex/chiens/_texts/translation.md

 - your smile grown to full complicity
 - I will not back down ...

-*(3 cannon shots blast intermitently.
+*(3 cannon shots blast intermittently.
 Men with torches run from the explosions ... from the smoke ... a panic ...)*

 - {:.sp} Voices.